 Here in Australia, treatment is funded by the Federal government for all Australians subject to the treatment guidelines.

-The Department of Health Pompe Treatment Guidelines for infants and juveniles diagnosed before the age of 18 years only requires a confirmed diagnosis subject to the guideline conditions for a patient to receive treatment.
+The Department of Health Pompe Treatment Guidelines for infants and juveniles diagnosed before the age of 18 years only requires a confirmed diagnosis of Pompe disease subject to the guideline conditions for a patient to receive treatment.

 Delayed diagnosis and treatment can cause a lifetime of disability

 IMPORTANT: This information is intended to provide general information in regard to the matter covered.
 It is provided as a public service by the Australian Pompe Association.
-Medicine is constantly changing and humane error and changes in practice make it impossible to certify the accuracy of such complex material.
+Medicine is constantly changing and human error and changes in practice make it impossible to certify the accuracy of such complex material.
 Confirmation of this information from your doctor or medical practitioner is required.